grey-cat-1908/website/README.md

 - [/projects](https://arbuz.icu/projects) - List of projects
 - [/blog](https://arbuz.icu/blog) - Old blog posts

 **NOTE:** After deleting my Telegram channel, I wanted to delete all my blog posts.
-I decided not to delete the publications from this site, so the page is just hidden, but you can still access it.
+However, I decided not to delete the publications from this site, so the page is just hidden, but you can still access it.

 ## A little historical note

 Previously, I didn't want to simplify the site that much, and there are a lot more pages and material here.
 You can see the old version [here](https://41ecb9be.arbuzicu.pages.dev/).

-P.S. `*.pages.dev` might not work for you. :\
+P.S. `*.pages.dev` might not work for you. :/